jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Main Graph Node State Management**: Main graph nodes (Researcher Node, Expert Node) handle dynamic creation, management, and updating of their respective subgraph states
 - **Subgraph State Access**: Subgraph states are accessible by both their respective subgraphs and the main graph nodes that manage them
 - **State Extraction and Integration**: Main graph nodes extract information from subgraph states and update main graph state variables
+- **Context Preservation**: Each agent maintains conversation history according to their specific patterns
+- **Planner Context**: Incorporates all messages to and from orchestrator in conversation history
-- **Context Preservation**: Planner maintains conversation history by fetching entire conversation history with orchestrator; Researcher maintains conversation history through subgraph state management by research step ID; Expert maintains conversation history through subgraph state management; Critic does not maintain conversation history; Finalizer is invoked once and does not maintain conversation history
+- **Researcher Context**: Maintains conversation history through subgraph state management by research step ID
+- **Expert Context**: Maintains conversation history through subgraph state management
+- **Critic Context**: Does not maintain conversation history
+- **Finalizer Context**: Invoked once and does not maintain conversation history

 **Research Agent Workflow Management:**
 The research agent workflow involves coordination between orchestrator and researcher node: